La Crosse River State Trail: West Salem to La Crosse

 Although there are not consistent river views, the scenery throughout the route is still remarkable.
 The trail winds through deciduous forests, farm fields, and vast wetlands.
 In the distance, tall ridges and hills rise from the horizon.
 Wildlife sights are common, especially waterfowl in the open waters of the wetlands.
 Eagles soar overhead, while beaver and muskrat scurry about in streams and ponds.

 In West Salem, the trailhead is on Jefferson Street between Mill and Leonard Streets.
 It has a parking lot, covered shelter, bike rack, self-service bicycle station, information kiosk, park benches, and picnic tables.
-As there are no restrooms, trail-goers may want to use nearby West Salem Village Park as a trailhead.
+There are no restrooms at the trailhead, however.
+Because of this, trail-goers may want to use nearby West Salem Village Park as a trailhead.
 It has restrooms, a covered shelter, playground, ball diamond, and tennis courts.

 West Salem’s trailhead is reached by car from Interstate Highway 90.
 Drive north on County Road C from exit 12.
 After 0.2 mile, turn left (west) on City Loop.
 Turn left again (west) on Jefferson Street.
 After a short distance, turn right (north) on Mill Street to the trailhead parking lot.
 Continue north on Mill Street to reach Village Park.
 It has roadside parking.